Skip to content

 ho_where_display()

-Returns the SQL JOIN and WHERE clauses as a dict, or None if no constraint.
+Returns the predicate as a (possibly nested) dict, or None if unconstrained.

 Returns: